ivadomed/ivadomed/docs/source/tutorials/cascaded_architecture.rst

 between 0 and 1 to perform this threshold optimization (i.e. ``-t 0.1`` will return the best threshold between 0.1, 0.2, ..., 0.9)

+To help visualize the training, the flag ``--gif`` or ``-g`` can be used.
+The flag should be followed by the number of slices by epoch to visualize.
+For example, ``-g 2`` will generate 2 GIFs of 2 randomly selected slices from the validation set.

 .. code-block:: bash

-   ivadomed -c config.json -t 0.01
+   ivadomed -c config.json -t 0.01 -g 1

 At the end of the training, the optimal threshold will be indicated: